Based in North East Lincolnshire, St Andrew’s Hospice provides palliative...

 If you need extra help when moving bariatric patients, there is also the option to include an electric traverse trolley in your hoist unit that will help you to move the unit left and right when there is weight on it.
-The motor then automatically switches off when there is no weight on the hoist so you can freewheel it back to the desired position.
+The motor then automatically switches off when there is no weight on the unit so you can freewheel it back to the desired position.

-You can also choose between a 2-point loop spreader bar, 4-point clip-fixing manual spreader bar, and an AirRise Electric 4-Point Spreader Bar to attach to your unit
+You can also choose between a 2-point loop spreader bar, 4-point clip-fixing manual spreader bar, and an AirRise Electric 4-Point Spreader Bar to attach to your unit.

-To make it even easier for people to use, we’ve made it so you can charge your AirRise hoist unit whenever you put the handset in its docking station.
+To make it even easier for people to use, we’ve made it so you can charge your AirRise unit whenever you put the handset in its docking station.
 This makes it easier than ever to keep your hoist unit powered and ready for whenever it’s needed.

-Alternatively, AirRise hoist units can be charged through the track itself if preferred.
+Alternatively, AirRise units can be charged through the track itself if preferred.
 Simply move the unit under the charging contact, and magnets will lock it into place to charge.

-Our clients are given the option of an Innova servicing contract with all AirRise hoist units, keeping them covered for any possible issues.
+Our clients are given the option of an Innova servicing contract with all AirRise units, keeping them covered for any possible issues.
 Our servicing and maintenance department can assist with LOLER testing as well as any other necessary annual check-ups.

 Max Lift Capacity